 A: That would be fantastic!

-There is an interesting exception the rule, and that is the animated cartoon.
+There is an interesting exception to the rule, and that is the animated cartoon.
 Spontaneity is often amazingly successfully simulated through the most un-spontaneous of techniques!

 An extended flow of spontaneity is often referred to as just that - "flow."